atwayne/scar-mock/README.md

 # sneezy
-Sneezy is an unstable mock server for testing purpose.
+Sneezy is mock api server for testing purpose.
+Run `sneezy` and get whatever response you want.

 ## Install